 Once these steps have been completed, your Project Monitor will work with you to plan your first payment based on the needs of your project.
-You will have the option to receive an advance payment of up to 10% of your approved allocation to support project initiation costs, such as permitting expenses.
+You will have the option to receive an advance payment of up to 10% of your approved allocation to support project initiation costs.
 You will work with your Project Monitor to reconcile the advance payment once you begin to receive regular progress payments.